vpaplavskij/quizer/README.md

 Take a quiz!

-## Instractions
+## Instructions

-For instactions in Latvian language visit docs directory
+For instructions in Latvian language visit docs directory

 ###
 Clone project locally